SCiarella/TLS_ML_exploration/README.md

 ## Reproduce TLS results

 In order to reproduce the TLS result, I have provided the following [**Zenodo** directory](https://zenodo.org/record/8026630).
-This directory contains the databases `QS_T{0062,007,0092}.feather` corresponding to the pairs that have been used for the TLS analysis with all their relevant features, at the three temperatures.
+This directory contains the dataframes `QS_T{0062,007,0092}.feather` corresponding to the pairs that have been used for the TLS analysis with all their relevant features, at the three temperatures.
 In combination with the `exact_calculations/*/*.csv` containing the results of the NEB calculations (provided in this repository), the TLS data can be processed using the pipeline discussed above to reproduce all the findings reported in the [paper](https://www.nature.com/articles/s41467-023-39948-7).

 Finally, in the directory `TLS_pairs_Khomenko_et_al_2020` I report the data corresponding to the smaller set of TLS pairs identified in *Khomenko et al. PRL 124.22 (2020): 225901*.